 | OpenAI | GPT-4.1 (cached) | ~$0.50 / MTok | ~$30 |

-1. Turn on caching — even if you think you don't need it.
-Both providers now offer 90% off cached input on flagship models.
-If any part of your prompt is repetitive (system instructions, knowledge base, few-shot examples), you're leaving money on the table by not caching.
-Takes minutes to implement.
+Both providers now offer ~90% off cached input on flagship models.
+If any part of your prompt is repetitive (system instructions, knowledge base, or few-shot examples), you are leaving money on the table.
+Takes minutes to implement; highest ROI of any change on this list.

 Before you finalize your provider or architecture, verify these often-missed charges: